alleyinteractive/wp-modified-date-control/README.md

 #### `wp_modified_date_control_default_allow_updates`

-Modify the default meta value to allow updates to the modified date.
-By default, the plugin will return true and allow updates to the modified date.
-This filter allows you to override that behavior.
+Modify the default state of allowing updates to a post's modified date when saving the post.

+Defaults to true.
+Changing this to `false` would prevent updates to the modified date unless the user opts into it.

 ```php
 // Disable updates to the modified date by default.